shaaibu7/cryptocurrency-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add functionality to buy cryptocurrencies.
-- Add pages for visual statistics of cryptocurrencies.

 - [ ] **[Add functionality to buy cryptocurrencies.]**
 - [ ] **[Add pages for visual statistics of cryptocurrencies.]**